lfcaldeira/django-repo/README.md

-# mapsbora
+# django-repo
-map submissions in a queue
+apps built in django